-Take part in our award-winning summer STEM (Science, Technology, Engineering, Math) teen programs.
-Students will engage in experimental research & take exciting field trips.
-Includes Biological, Chemistry, and Biomedical Research, Engineering, Psychology, Neuroscience, and STEM Entrepreneurship.
+Take part in our award-winning summer STEM (Science, Technology, Engineering, Math) teen academic programs.
+Gifted students will engage in experimental research & take exciting field trips.
+Includes Biological, Chemistry, Biomedical, Engineering, Psychology, Neuroscience, and STEM Entrepreneurship.

 Emergency Medicine - Areas of focus include toxicology, resuscitation, and trauma, and our instructor will arrange mock scenes ranging from drug overdoses to frostbite to car accidents.
 Students will also practice CPR on CPR dolls, study injury prevention, and learn how to take a patient's vital signs.
 Additionally, throughout the course, students will brainstorm and work on personal research projects concerning hot button topics in the world of emergency medicine.
 They will present their work to the group at the end of the three weeks.

 Anatomy and Surgical Research - Students will learn about the different systems of the human body which may include nervous, skeletal, circulatory, muscular, digestive, lymphatic, and endocrine while also studying surgical techniques such as knot-tying.
 They will learn through case studies, hands-on dissections, field trips and classroom lectures.

 Biomedical and Surgical Research - Lectures and activities showcase the anatomy of systems such as the heart and circulatory system.
 Case studies and lectures are used to overview both emergency room and planned surgical procedures for that system.
 In the laboratory, students learn how to tie surgical knots as well as suture incisions on models of skin.
 Students apply these newly learned skills to complete mock surgeries that mimic various real-world surgical procedures.